 Plan for Hidden Costs

 Johnson says there can be all sorts of hidden homeownership costs that first-time buyers or even first-time renters don’t know about.
 “Don’t forget to plan for the hidden costs—things like insurance, trash pickup, water and sewage bills, cable, internet, and any cleaning fees.”
-Sort out as much as you can before you actually move in together.
+Sort out as much as you can before you actually move in with your partner.
 Johnson reminds couples, “Living together isn’t always easy and marriage can be downright hard, but getting on the same page financially does make things easier.
 If you can agree on money with your partner, you’ll have a lot less to argue about.”